bmaltais/kohya_ss/README.md

 Install the NVIDIA Container Toolkit with this guide.
 <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html>

-Please be aware of the following limitations when using Docker:
+#### Design of our Dockerfile

-- All training data must be placed in the `dataset` subdirectory, as the Docker container cannot access files from other directories.
+- It is required that all training data is stored in the `dataset` subdirectory, which is mounted into the container at `/dataset`.
-- The file picker feature is not functional.
-You need to manually set the folder path and config file path.
+- Please note that the file picker functionality is not available.
+Instead, you will need to manually input the folder path and configuration file path.
-- Dialogs may not work as expected, and it is recommended to use unique file names to avoid conflicts.
+- TensorBoard has been separated from the project.
+  - TensorBoard is not included in the Docker image.
+  - The "Start TensorBoard" button has been hidden.
+  - TensorBoard is launched from a distinct container [as shown here](/docker-compose.yaml#L41).
+- The browser won't be launched automatically.
+You will need to manually open the browser and navigate to [http://localhost:7860/](http://localhost:7860/) and [http://localhost:6006/](http://localhost:6006/)
+- This Dockerfile has been designed to be easily disposable.
+You can discard the container at any time and restart it with the new code version.

 #### Use the pre-built Docker image